-In this school there are 29 children per class.
-In the city schools the class sizes range between 30 – 50 students per class.
-In the past 10 years the education in China has improved dramatically.
+In this school, there are 29 children per class.
+In city schools, the class sizes range between 30 – 50 students per class.
+In the past 10 years education in China has improved dramatically.
 The literacy rate in China is now 82%.
-But, prior to 1999 the literacy rate in China was as low as 20%.
+But, prior to 1999, the literacy rate in China was as low as 20%.
 Parents had to pay for their children to go to school and this of course meant that children with parents of low income did not get a chance to attend school.
 In the early 2000s school became free across the country and school was offered to every child regardless of social class or gender.

 The 36-year-old English-speaking tour guide, David recalls his parent’s sacrifices for his education.
 His parents had a modest income, but 1/3 of their income went to his education.
 Wow!
 That’s a lot of pressure for the child.
 Can you imagine coming home with a bad report card when your family is providing you with the privilege of going to school?
 Note to Canadian children: Don’t take your education for granted.
 It’s an incredible opportunity for personal growth and provides you with a chance to increase your career choices.
 Chinese children do not take their education for granted.
 They study hard because their parents emphasize that getting an education leads to a better life.